webmachinelearning/webnn/cache-explainer.md

 ## Introduction

 The WebNN API enables web applications to perform ML model inference by constructing a graph representation of the model ([`MLGraphBuilder`](https://www.w3.org/TR/webnn/#mlgraphbuilder)), compiling it into a native format ([`MLGraph`](https://www.w3.org/TR/webnn/#mlgraph)), and executing it via [`MLContext.dispatch()`](https://www.w3.org/TR/webnn/#api-mlcontext-dispatch).
-However, compiling large models on certain devices, such as NPUs, can be time-consuming.
+However, compiling large models for certain devices, such as NPUs, can be time-consuming.
+This can be particularly difficult since compilation must happen on potentially slower end-user devices rather than ahead-of-time.
 To address this, we propose an explicit API for caching compiled graphs, allowing web applications to save and reuse them, thereby reducing the overhead of repeated compilation.

 This proposal documents ongoing discussions in the W3C WebML Working Group and builds on existing mechanisms in frameworks like ONNX Runtime.